Sheep-y/MarsHorizonMods/ClickReduction/Readme.md

 ## Cinematic Skip ##

 * Skip game intro (logos).
-* Skip mission control in/out cinematics, launch cinematics, general earth success/fail cinematics.
+* Skip common cinematics.
-* Other cinematics will be played once per game launch.
-Restarting the game will clear the memory.
+* Uncommon cinematics are played once per game play.

-The skip list can be configured.
-The defaults are the ones I'm already sick of after the first few hours.
+The mod can be set to permantely skip seen cinematics, but I don't recommend it.

-You can set the mod to permantely skip seen cinematics, which will add their ids to the skip list, but I tried it and don't recommend it.
 Occasional cinematics are cool.

 Crew return, shuttle return, and rocket reuse cinematics are not skipped by default because they are major milestones.
 Allow them to play once per session seems to be a good balance.